 Barron Claibourne Illuminatos Santos Negros

-The merchandise was inspired by religious candles and talismans. found in Botanicas (spiritual/religious supply store) in African American and Hispanic neighborhoods in New York.
-This exhibition feature a new interpretation of Notorious B.I.G. as the (K.O.N.Y.) as Saint Christopher , this piece was designed to replicate laminated religious cards with a Saint Christopher Pin replacing the traditional medal.
+The merchandise was inspired by religious candles and talismans. found in Botanicas (spiritual/religious supply stores) in African American and Hispanic neighborhoods in New York.
+This exhibition featured a new interpretation of Notorious B.I.G. as the (K.O.N.Y.) as Saint Christopher; this piece was designed to replicate laminated religious cards with a Saint Christopher Pin replacing the traditional medal.

-I created the overall concept show’s concept and collaborated with Dina Helel of The Whitney Museum and others in curating writing, publishing the catalog, designing and produced the merchandise.
+I created the overall concept and collaborated with Dina Helel of The Whitney Museum and others, curating writing, publishing the catalog, designing, and producing the merchandise.

 Barron Claiborne has produced an important body of work beyond the K.O.N.Y image that he is credited for.
-It is was my goal that that audience appreciated the layers and depth of the full body of work by this talented artist.
+It was my goal that the audience appreciated the layers and depth of the full body of work by this talented artist.